pattern

 a sweet large and tropical fruit that has brown skin, pointy leaves, and yellow flesh which is very juicy

-Ex: Some people enjoy the unique combination of sweet and tangy flavors by pineapple to their pizza toppings .
+Ex: Some people enjoy the unique combination of sweet and tangy flavors by adding pineapple to their pizza toppings .

 daily words